top of page

 Those living with an addict in their life are often expected to focus on, and support, the addict’s recovery while their own very traumatic experience is overlooked or minimized.
 When they are unable to express the appropriate support for the addict's progress, addiction and psychotherapy professionals often label them as "co-dependent," implying that their behavior played some role in the addict’s behavior.
 They are often expected to move into forgiveness, understanding, and support without any acknowledgement of the effects of the crisis on them, the relationship, or other family members.

-Be clear: co-dependency is an addiction to trying to fix someone.
-Many symptoms of co-dependency may match a Partner's, and maybe you have always had some qualities that qualify in the category of co-dependency.
-But living with an addict creates an environment that is unsafe and insecure.
-You're walking on eggshells, waiting for the next shoe to drop.
-You are pathologized for your efforts to "control" or check on the addict's activities.
+Simply put, co-dependency is "an addiction to trying to fix someone."
+Many symptoms of co-dependency may match a Partner's symptoms.
+You may feel that you have some of the qualities that fit that of the co-dependent.
+But living with someone who has betrayed you or with a sex addict creates an environment that is fundamentally unsafe and insecure.
+You are probably walking on eggshells, just waiting for the next shoe to drop.
+So you find yourself investigating and checking up on the addict.
 You're reactive and angry, depressed and anxious.
-This behavior can be, but is not necessarily "co-dependency."
-It can be an understandable response to the relational trauma that occurs when your world feels unstable.
-People who live with an addict are constantly looking for safety.
-These symptoms are those of a wounded partner, family member, child or friend desperately seeking safety.
-And that's normal.
+And you're isolating due to the shame.
+This behavior is not necessarily co-dependency.
+These are the signs of a wounded Partner desperately seeking safety.
+And from that perspective, the behavior makes sense.

 The saddest part about this dynamic is, in the wake of all of this neglect, relationships often explode, end, break, or become irreparably wounded.
 Broken relationships are never in the best interest of the Addict or anyone else.